MagnumOpuses/jobtechdev.se/content/devguide/apis/_index.md

 # Email of this page modifier.
 If set with LastModifierDisplayName, it will be displayed in the footer
 LastModifierEmail: ""
 ---
-### Swedish labour market related APIs
+### Swedish Public Employment Service - labour market related APIs
 <hr>

 In this area you will find APIs to help you develop use for the labour market.
-At each api site you will find information about Api key requests and so on...
+At each api site you will find information about the API and how to request an Api key.

 Do you have questions or want  to get in touch with us?
 <contact@jobtechdev.se>